vk-cs/docs-public/docs/en/main/base/k8s/connect/k8s-dashboard/k8s-dashboard.md

-Kubernetes Dashboard is a universal web interface for Kubernetes clusters.
+Kubernetes Dashboard is a universal web interface for Kubernetes clusters available into all VK Cloud clusters.
 It allows users to manage both the cluster itself and the applications running in it.
 Read more in [official Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).

+The way to connect to Kubernetes Dashboard depends on the IP address of the cluster:

+- If an external IP address is assigned to the cluster, then you can connect from any host with Internet access.
+- If the cluster is assigned only an internal IP address, then you can connect only from a host in VK Cloud — a virtual machine that is located in the same subnet as the cluster.

+To connect to Kubernetes Dashboard, a browser must be installed on the host.

 ## Preparatory steps

 1. [Make sure](../kubectl#checking-the-connection-to-the-cluster) that you can connect to the cluster using `kubectl`.

-1. Install `kauthproxy` if the utility is not already installed:
+1. On the host from which you plan to connect to the cluster, install `kauthproxy` if the utility is not already installed:

    1. Download the archive of the correct version from [release page](https://github.com/int128/kauthproxy/releases):